Transitioning to retirement

 Once you've decided to retire, you can either advise us in writing or complete an online concession application which can be found here.
 For any queries relating to your subscription concession application, please email finance.

-If you do maintain your medical registration but retire from clinical practice, you can amend your participant status to non-clinical.
+If you do maintain your medical registration but retire from clinical practice, you can amend your CPD status to ‘practice without direct patient care’.

-If you wish to alter your CPD participant status, please contact us:
+If you wish to update your CPD participant status, please contact us:

 Phone +61 3 9510 6299